mtill/MailWebsiteChanges/README.md

  * encoding
      + Character encoding of the website, e.g., 'utf-8'.

-<em>SelectorTest.py</em> might be useful in order to test the definitions before integrating them into the config file.
+The <em>--dry-run="shortname"</em> option might be useful in order to validate and fine-tune a definition.

 If you would like to keep the data stored in a different place than the working directory, you can include something like this:
 <pre>